onzfonz/comp227/src/content/5/en/part5b.md

 ```

 We are once again using the "question mark" ternary operator.
-If *loginVisible* is <i>true</i>, then the CSS rule of the component will be:
+If `loginVisible` is `true`, then the CSS rule of the component will be:

 ```css
 display: 'none';
 ```

-If *loginVisible* is <i>false</i>, then <i>display</i> will not receive any value related to the visibility of the component.
+If `loginVisible` is `false`, then `display` will not receive any value related to the visibility of the component.

 ### The components children, AKA props.children

-The code related to managing the visibility of the login form could be considered to be its own logical entity, and for this reason, it would be good to extract it from the <i>App</i> component into a separate component.
+The code related to managing the visibility of the login form could be considered to be its own logical entity, and for this reason, it would be good to extract it from the `App` component into a separate component.

-Our goal is to implement a new <i>Togglable</i> component that can be used in the following way:
+Our goal is to implement a new `Togglable` component that can be used in the following way:

 ```js
 <Togglable buttonLabel='login'>